-The proposed mound extent was provided by Brown Commercial Building (BCP1075 R01.pdf), however, no finished level was proposed.
-The mound was incorporated into the TUFLOW model at a finished level of 5.0 m AHD to raise the mound above the 1% AEP floodplain, and the design flood events re-simulated.
+The proposed mound design, as provided by DRB Consulting Engineers (2025 02 06 - 232869 - CIV - DA - C.pdf), was incorporated into the TUFLOW model, and the design flood events re-simulated.
 The results were then compared to the baseline conditions to identify potential flood impacts.
-Whilst extensive raising of embankments across the floodplain (e.g., the construction of linear infrastructure) can significantly impact the existing flooding regime, typically localised filling such as earthen mounds does not, unless sited at a sensitive location with high flood velocities.
+Whilst extensive raising of embankments across the floodplain (e.g., the construction of linear infrastructure) can significantly impact the existing flooding regime, typically localised filling such as earthen mounds typically does not, unless sited at a sensitive location with high flood velocities.